a-p-jo/XOTP/README.md

 ### Usage

-As XOTP itself will tel you :
+As XOTP itself will tell you :

 ```
 -> xotp [command : e or d] [(optional) options] [(optional) option's argument] ...